timm/tested/docs/onRE.md

  src="https://zenodo.org/badge/569981645.svg" alt="DOI"></a></p>

-(Hang on your hats oh students of AA cause in the next hour our study on automated SE will spend more time talking abut _people_ than _algorithms_.)
+Hang on your hats oh students of AA cause in the next hour our study on automated SE will spend  time talking abut _people_ than _algorithms_.

+Also, in the following, where possible, we will talk about automated tools that can assist in the requirements collection process.
+- Sometimes we will be taking about additional early lifecycle modeling to build a throw-away requirements model
+  - From which we can derive the real systems's requirements
+- Sometimes we will the talking about an RE process that _replaces_ the entire rest of the development (e.g. ripple down rules).

+(Aside: for a thorough survey of RE methods, but perhaps not as deep diving as the following, see Carla 2018 [^carla18]).

+[^carla18] [Requirements elicitation techniques: a systematic literature review based on the maturity of the techniques](https://www.evernote.com/shard/s14/sh/ca43b13b-9399-49a6-b709-22d42be41949/6d9cabfe33843c64a9be8d6d3273269f)
+Carla Pacheco,
+Ivan García,
+Miryam Reyes.
+IET Software,
+2018, Vol. 12 Iss.
+4, pp. 365-378
+doi: 10.1049/iet-sen.2017.0144

 # Automated SE and Requirements Engineering